U.S. Justice Department reviews dispute between CIA and Senate panel

-WASHINGTON (Reuters) - The Justice Department and FBI are looking into allegations the Central Intelligence Agency secretly monitored a Senate Intelligence Committee investigation of Bush-era detention and interrogation policies, sources familiar with the inquiry said on Thursday.
+WASHINGTON (Reuters) - The Justice Department and FBI are looking into a dispute over Senate investigators’ access to what the Central Intelligence Agency regarded as highly privileged and sensitive documents about its use of “enhanced” interrogation techniques, sources familiar with the inquiry said on Thursday.

-The review began after a referral from the office of the CIA’s inspector general, which earlier had opened its own inquiry into the matter at the request of the agency’s leadership, the sources said.
+The CIA’s inspector general asked the Justice Department to become involved after the agency and members of the Senate Intelligence Committee got into a dispute over whether Senate investigators looked at documents they were not supposed to see, and whether agency operatives inappropriately monitored Senate investigators.

 The review began after members of Congress complained that CIA officers had improperly accessed the work of intelligence committee staffers.
 It will also look at allegations Senate investigators inappropriately got access to what the agency considered to be ultra-sensitive, and privileged documents related to the rendition program the CIA used to grab, hold and question militants after the September 11, 2001 attacks.

-Note: (This story was corrected in first two paragraphs to clarify that review is into Senate staff access to CIA documents, instead of CIA monitoring